“Excellent course, entertaining speakers with real world experience.”

 Advanced Interstate

-Jurisdiction and Nexus: The latest interpretations by the states and the Multistate Tax Commission of Wrigley and Quill.
-State tax treatment of passive investment companies, financial institutions, service companies, credit card and Internet activities.
-Effect of having sales reps working at home, officers residing in-state, deliveries in company and third-party trucks, leased or mobile property, in-state affiliates, and other in-state activities.
+Jurisdiction and Nexus: The latest interpretations by the states and the Multistate Tax Commission of what constitutes nexus for state income tax purposes.
+Efforts by the MTC to revise its Statement on Public Law 86-272 to address Internet activities and the resulting controversy.
+State tax treatment of passive investment companies, financial institutions, service companies, credit card activities.
+Effect of having employees work from home, officers residing in-state, deliveries in company and third-party trucks, leased or mobile property, in-state affiliates, and other in-state activities.
 Impact of voluntarily registering to do business in a state.
-Nexus standards under newly revised state tax systems such as the Ohio CAT, Texas Franchise Tax and Michigan Business Tax.
+The growing use of economic nexus standards and their application in the income tax arena.
+Potential effect of the Wayfair decision.
 Planning ideas for minimizing state income taxes.

 Ethical and Procedural Issues: Ethical and strategic dilemmas involved in conducting state income tax audits and running the state tax department, including application of ethical standards set by the AICPA, ABA, state CPA societies and bar associations.
-Determining the availability of refunds and the associated procedural requirements, such as payment under protest and pay to play.”
+Determining the availability of refunds and the associated procedural requirements, such as payment under protest and “pay to play.”
 Writing a protest; alternative dispute resolution; the right to an administrative appeal.
 Statute of limitations issues, including the effect of RARs, waivers, settling with the IRS, and choosing the date from which the limitations period should be measured.
+Ethical issues related to working from home and the use of technology, including artificial intelligence, in managing the state income tax function.

 Problems Session: Practical application of the concepts presented.